-^{}These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.
+\These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.

-BUA must be treated by a State approved water quality BMP/SCM.
+Other: If >1 acre is disturbed and the BUA is increased, site must address Phase 2 requirements, Water Quality and Water Quantity Control must be addressed.
+All BUA must be treated by a State approved water quality BMP/SCM.
 Water Quantity Control must reduce the 1yr, 2yr & 10yr 24hr storms to pre-development levels.
 State and Corps permits are required for any stream/wetland disturbance and or crossing.